buddy-bunny/buddy-bunny/README.md

 ### Hi, I am Buddy Bunny 👋
-- 🌱 I’m currently learning Python and Ansible.
+- 🌱 I’m currently learning GitHub, Python and Ansible.
+- ⚡ Fun fact: I have done some of the intereting hikes: Mission Peak@Fremont, Mt.
+Diablo@Contra Costa County, Half Dome,  Mt.
+Whitney, Grand Canyon Rim to Rim and Mt.
+Fuji@Japan
 <!--
 **buddy-bunny/buddy-bunny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.